ioga/django-compress/README.md

 settings, so you can define js & css groups in `your_app/settings_compress.py` like you did in global `settings_compress`. django-compress would collect per-application dictionaries and `.update` them into single global.

+### Why not just put this code into your project?
+- celery also does such stuff
+- less boilerplate code

 ---